 In the first batch of reports of the Hindu and Nakkeeran (W.P.
 5129/2012 and W.P.
-5130/2012) dealing with AIADMK workers attacking Nakkeeran’s offices, the Court found that it appeared that the articles were based on true and factual narration of what happened and the Chief Minister could ‘very well refuted those allegations by a counter-press statement’ [pg.
+5130/2012) dealing with AIADMK workers attacking Nakkeeran’s offices, the Court found that it appeared that the articles were based on true and factual narration of what happened and the Chief Minister could have ‘very well refuted those allegations by a counter-press statement’ [pg.
 121].

 In the second batch of cases against the Hindu (W.P.
 27764 and W.P.
-27765/2012), the Court held that the Hindu merely published the press statement by the Leader of Opposition.
-It noted that the case also deserved to be dropped as the Public Prosecutor had already dropped the defamation case against the Leader of Opposition (original maker of the statements).
+27765/2012), the Court held that the Hindu merely published the press statement by the leader of opposition.
+It noted that the case also deserved to be dropped as the public prosecutor had already dropped the defamation case against the leader of opposition (original maker of the statements).

 In the case of Nakheeran posting an alleged interview of a lady who claimed to be Jayalalithaa’s daughter (W.P.
 31552/2012), the Court held even though a private defamation claim under Section 199(6) might be maintainable, the present case under Section 199(2) must be quashed as ‘neither the State is defamed or the Constitutional functionary in discharge of her public functions’ [pg.
 123].
 Similarly, the Court quashed the other cases citing reasons of fair reporting, lack of defamation to State, and publication of news for public good without any malice.
 It censured the ‘State, Public Prosecutor and the Sessions Court’ [pg.
 142] for initiating cases without application of mind as the State had not been defamed in any of the cases.

 The Court cited the Supreme Court’s decision in Subramanium Swamy v.
-Union of India (( (2016) 7 SCC 221.)) to reiterate that balancing between one’s right to speech under Article 19(1) and another right’s to life under Article 21 is a constitutional necessity.
+Union of India ((Subramanium Swamy v.
+Union of India) to reiterate that balancing between one’s right to speech under Article 19(1) and another right’s to life under Article 21 is a constitutional necessity.
 For defamation of public officials, their performance of ‘public function stands on a different footing than the private activities of a public servant’ [pg.
 83] and Section 199 only gives them protection of their official acts.
 However, criticism is different from defamation and someone performing a public function is ‘bound to tolerant criticism, dissent and discordance but not expected to tolerate defamatory attack’ [pg.
 83].
 On the role of public prosecutor to launch prosecution, the Court underscored that the ‘public prosecutor cannot act like a post office on behalf of the State Government… and is required to act in good faith, peruse the materials on record and form an independent opinion’ [pg.
 84] about whether prosecution should be launched.

-The Court relied upon the Supreme Court’s decision in Khushboo v.
+The Court relied on the Supreme Court’s decision in Khushboo v.
 Kanniammal ((Khushboo v.
 Kanniammal, 2010 5 SCC 600.)) to reiterate that if the complainant vehemently disagreed with the petitioners’ views or reporting, they could have contested their views through news media or another public platform.
-It reiterated that the law should not be used to chill freedom of speech and expression.
+It held that the law should not be used to chill freedom of speech and expression.
 It relied on Bennett Coleman v.
 State of Jammu and Kashmir ((Bennett Coleman v.
-State of Jammu and Kashmir (1975) CRI LJ 211.)) to state that the right to comment on public affairs includes the right to criticise people holding public posts and also the right to cricise the public policies.
+State of Jammu and Kashmir (1975) CRI LJ 211.)) to state that the right to comment on public affairs includes the right to criticise people holding public posts and also the right to criticise the public policies.